PERSONAL INJURY ATTORNEYS - MONROE & RUSTON, LA CONTACT JOHN BRUSCATO TODAY.

 Creating a safe and healthy work environment is a necessary precaution to help prevent workplace injuries and accidents.
 However, despite best efforts, work-related injuries can still occur on the job.
 Injuries could include broken bones, head injury, sickness, psychological injuries, burns, and other occupational hazards.

-If you've been injured at work and wonder how to proceed and pursue rightful workers compensation benefits, then continue reading, and I will explain what you should know about your rights and what to do after the injury has taken place.
+If I get injured at work, do I get paid?
+If you've been injured at work and wonder how to proceed and pursue rightful workers' compensation benefits, then continue reading, and I will explain what you should know about your rights and what to do after the injury has taken place.

-I Was Injured at Work, What Are My Rights?
+I Fell At Work, What Are My Rights?

-When employees are injured at work, they usually have to go through their state's workers' compensation system to get reimbursed.
+When employees fell at work or are injured, they usually have to go through their state's workers' compensation system to get reimbursed.
 Reimbursements include their medical treatment and other benefits, like partial wage replacement when they're away from work because of their injuries.

 Most employers are required to purchase workers' compensation insurance for their employees.
 This means every state has its own specific rules and regulations around pursuing workers' compensation benefits.
 In general, there are a few rights that are common across all states that apply to injured employees.